New Florida Law Changes in 2018

-For those of you who do not know, in 2004, Florida legislature passed a law that mandated the Florida Department of Economic Opportunity adjust the minimum wage annual based on changes in federal consumer price index.
-This year, the minimum wage was raise 15 cents, from $8.10 to $8.25.
+For those of you who do not know, in 2004, the Florida legislature passed a law that mandated the Florida Department of Economic Opportunity adjusts the minimum wage annually based on changes in the federal consumer price index.
+This year, the minimum wage was raised 15 cents, from $8.10 to $8.25.
 This 15-cent increase has been the largest increase the state has seen since 2012.

 Florida’s state minimum wage is currently much higher than the federal minimum wage, which is set currently at $7.25.
 While Florida doesn’t have the highest minimum wage throughout the United States, it certainly doesn’t have the lowest.
 In Georgia, the minimum wage is $7.25, while in California the wage is $7.25.